Non-Surgical Lip Augmentation

 The best candidates for non-surgical lip augmentation are non-smokers who are in generally good health and who have a positive outlook and realistic expectations about the procedure’s outcome.
 Those with very thin lips, fine lines around the mouth, or asymmetry of the lips can benefit from the non-surgical lip augmentation.

-Dr. Bolourian uses a variety of injectables for non-surgical lip augmentation.
-JUVÉDERM® VOLBELLA™ XC, JUVÉDERM® Ultra XC and Restylane KYSSE are amongst the most common injectables used by Dr. Bolourian to achieve natural looking results.
-Dr. Bolourian uses Restylane SILK mainly for peri-oral wrinkles.
+Dr. Bolourian and Dr. Eslami use a variety of injectables for non-surgical lip augmentation.
+JUVÉDERM® VOLBELLA™ XC, JUVÉDERM® Ultra XC and Restylane KYSSE are amongst the most common injectables used at our practice to achieve natural looking results.
+Dr. Bolourian and Dr. Eslami use Restylane SILK mainly for peri-oral wrinkles.

-On your consultation, Dr. Bolourian will discuss all your options so you can make an educated decision about choosing the right procedure for your younger and rejuvenated lips.
+On your consultation, our doctors will discuss all your options so you can make an educated decision about choosing the right procedure for your younger and rejuvenated lips.

 Botox® Cosmetic: Use of Botulinum toxin (Botox®) can promote a lift at the corners of the mouth and correct wrinkles around the lip which complements injectable fillers in rejuvenating the lips.